opethe1st/github.io/_posts/2019-09-07-json-parser-in-go.md

 And that's it for the MVP!

-It is missing a couple of features but it is solid foundation for further work.
-To support numbers, I just need to write a isNumber and loadNumber function and add them to the case statement just like the rest.
+It is missing a couple of features but it is a solid foundation for further work.
+To support numbers, I just need to write an isNumber and loadNumber functions and add them to the case statement just like the rest.
 When I need to support string escaping, the only thing that needs to change is the loadString function.
-This code is also very optimistic, it doesn't check for error conditions but that will be handeled later.
+This code is also very optimistic, it doesn't check for error conditions but that will be handled later.

 This is roughly the state at this [commit](https://github.com/opethe1st/GoJson/commit/e0dc214e84a8e40d4607b7cf7b0a115b8222ff11).
-Note that, the naming in the commit is a bit different for example, loadSequence instead of loadArray, this was influenced by previously reading the YAML specification which use the term sequence for array.
+Note that the naming in the commit is a bit different.
+For example, loadSequence instead of loadArray, this was influenced by previously reading the YAML specification which use the term sequence for array.
 Same thing for mapping instead of object.
 Naming is important and I have learned to stick to the names used in a specification so this was eventually fixed in later commits.

-I haven't included the support for whitespace feature that is in that commit yet. but I will add it in the next post which is going to be about how I refactored this code.
+I haven't included the support for whitespace feature that is in that commit yet but I will add it in the next post which is going to be about how I refactored this code.

 So stay tuned!